Korma

 Korma, kurma, qorma or qurma (قورمہ; क़ोरमा; কোরমা; قرمه; قۄرمہٕ) is a curry dish originating in the Indian subcontinent influenced by Mughlai cuisine, versions of which later were modified to Anglo-Indian and then to British tastes.
 It consists of meat or vegetables braised with yogurt, water or stock, and spices to produce a thick sauce or gravy.
+The flavours of kormas are less intense than those of meat-containing dishes, and the fragrances more aromatic.

 Etymology

-The English name is an anglicisation of the Hindi-Urdu qormā (क़ोरमा, قورمہ), meaning "braise".
-It refers to the cooking technique used in the dish.
-All these words, and the names of dishes such as the Iranian ghormeh (قورمه), Turkish Kavurma and the Azerbaijani qovurma or kavarma, are ultimately derived from a Turkic word qawirma, meaning "[a] fried thing".
-The Indian korma is, however, possibly unrelated in a culinary sense to the modern Turkish kavurma or to some other dishes using the same root word, as they use widely varying techniques and ingredients.
+The English name is an anglicisation of the Hindi-Urdu qormā (क़ोरमा, قورمہ), meaning 'braising', the cooking technique used in the dish.
+All these words, and the names of dishes such as the قورمه ghormeh, the Turkish kavurma and the Azerbaijani qovurma or kavarma, are ultimately derived from the Turkic qawirma, "[a] fried thing".
+However, korma and modern Turkish kavurma are quite different dishes.

+The etymology of korma.
+The English word is from Hindi-Urdu, derived ultimately from Turkic.
+The dishes named vary widely.

 History

-Korma has its roots in the Mughlai cuisine of the Indian subcontinent.
-A characteristic Mughal dish, it can be traced back to the 16th century and to the Mughal expansion into South Asia.
-Kormas were often prepared in the Mughal court kitchens, such as the famous white korma, perhaps garnished with vark, which was said to have been served to Shah Jahan and his guests at the inauguration of the Taj Mahal.
+Korma stems from Mughlai cuisine of the Indian subcontinent.
+Kormas were prepared in the Mughal court kitchens; according to the historian of food Neha Vermani, the dish is first mentioned in cookery books from the reign of Shah Alam (r.
+1643–1712).
+During the 18th century, cooks in the Mughal court enriched the Persian-style stew with almonds, garlic, spices, and yoghurt.
+In Hyderabad in 1832, a "korma" variety of pilau included thinly-sliced meat with rice.

 Indian cooks in the 19th century prepared curries for their British masters simplified and adjusted to Anglo-Indian taste.
-A quarama from Lucknow contained (among other ingredients) ghee, yoghurt, cream, crushed almonds, cloves, cardamom, and saffron; whereas an 1869 Anglo-Indian quorema or korma, "different in substance as well as name", had no cream, almonds, or saffron, but it added the then-standard British curry spices, namely coriander, ginger, and black peppercorns.
+A quarama from Lucknow contained (among other ingredients) ghee, yoghurt, cream, crushed almonds, cloves, cardamom, and saffron; whereas an 1869 Anglo-Indian quorema or korma, "different in substance as well as name", had no cream, almonds, or saffron, but added the then-standard British curry spices, namely coriander, ginger, and black peppercorns.